-Additionally, the invasion of Ukraine by Russian forces could impact many of the other risk factors listed in these Risk Factors.
-In particular, but not limited to, the conflict could have an effect on our profitability, fluctuations on our future borrowings, fluctuations on the foreign currency market, the cost of borrowings, the creditworthiness of our customers and our suppliers, the laws and regulations affecting our business and the carrying value of goodwill and other assets in our business.
-The conflict is ongoing and as such the related sanctions, potential government actions and economic impact remain uncertain.
-At this time it is not possible to predict the extent or nature of these impacts on our business although we expect the current conflict to continue for some time.
+Additionally, the invasion of Ukraine by Russian forces and the impact of wider geopolitical conflicts could impact many of the other risk factors listed in these Risk Factors.
+In particular, but not limited to, the conflicts could have an effect on our profitability, fluctuations on our future borrowings, fluctuations on the foreign currency market, the cost of borrowings, the prevailing rate of inflation, the creditworthiness of our customers and our suppliers, the laws and regulations affecting our business and the carrying value of goodwill and other assets in our business.
+To the extent conflicts are ongoing, the potential for related sanctions, potential government actions and economic impact remain uncertain.
+At this time it is not possible to predict the extent or nature of these impacts on our business although we expect the current conflicts to continue for some time.
 Any change or movement in any of the elements listed in this section could materially and adversely affect our business.